GrantCSIE/DL2024_Team4_Littering/README.md

 </pre>

 Single GPU training
-for NVIDIA RTX 2080 Ti, we highly recommend set the batch size as 1.
+for NVIDIA RTX 2080 Ti, we highly recommend set the batch size as 1 to prevent OOM.

 <pre>
 <code>